Event Photography Checklist: Shooting the 2025 Smithsonian Folklife Festival with One Lens

 Stage Performances

-Challenge: Can't zoom in from the back
+The problem: You cannot zoom in from the back.

-Solution: Position yourself at stage corners for dramatic angles.
+The fix: Position yourself at stage corners for dramatic angles.
 Use f/2.8 to include some audience for context.
 Focus on expressive moments rather than full-body shots.

 Food Vendor Coverage